-The genetic map comparator revealed to be really efficient to explore data quickly and in a really easy way.
+The Genetic Map Comparator revealed to be a really efficient to explore map data quickly and easily.
 It permitted to pass fluently from the genetic map building to the visualization step, thus improving the genetic map building efficiency.
-Several of the published figures were synthetized exporting charts from the tool.
+Moreover, it smoothens collaboration by providing interactive access to (up to date) data to all project members without the need of any (bio-)informatics skill pre-requisite.
+Several of the published figures were synthetized exporting charts from the tool (e.g. Fig XXX and Fig YYY in XXX).

-Fig. 1: Parallel comparison of 4 genetic maps.
-(Third sheet of the application).
-Each vertical black line illustrates the selected chromosome of the 4 populations, with a point for each marker.
+Fig. 1: Parallel comparison of 4 genetic maps (via the Compare position sheet of the application).
+Each vertical black line represents the selected chromosome in one of the 4 populations, black dots along those lines indicate marker positions and purple lines link markers shared by 2 adjacent chromosomes.
 Numbers on the left side specifies positions in cM.
 Names of markers are available on hover.
-Purple lines represent common markers between 2 adjacent maps.

 Funding

-This work has been supported by the French research agency: Agence Nationale de la Recherche (ANR-10- BINF-01-02 ”Ancestrome”).
+This work has been supported by …

 Conflict of Interest: none declared.